clan-lol/clan-core/pkgs/clan-cli/README.md

 ## Hacking on the cli

-We recommend setting up [direnv](https://direnv.net/) to load the developement with nix.
+We recommend setting up [direnv](https://direnv.net/) to load the development with nix.
 If you do not have it set up you can also use `nix develop` directly like this:

 ```